soverenio/docs/docs/source/getting-started/quick-start.rst

    .. admonition:: Tip
       :class: tip

-      You can add multiple instances of the same service adding more lines with the ``url`` parameter.

       Soveren Gateway is based on Traefik.
 Refer the `Traefik routing section <https://doc.traefik.io/traefik/routing/overview/>`_ if you need more routing options.

 6. Configure your services to route traffic to Soveren Gateway.